ThinkingJoules/distributed-web-data/architecture.md

 This would be basically the same as our generic Definition, but for the Number Space, not the Descriptor Space.
 However, I would probably make the symbol namespace different as to not mix or confuse.
 That would also allow adding more info to describe it more precisely.
 This Unit Definition is only for humans to understand and ensure the tooling and subroutines built around it are implemented correctly.

 ## What makes a "Word"?
-So to create a 'word' we need a Defintion + BinarySuffix, and then depending on the rules of said BinarySuffix, either or neither LanguageSuffix or UnitSuffix.
+So to create a 'Property Word' we need a Defintion + BinarySuffix, and then depending on the rules of said BinarySuffix, either or neither LanguageSuffix or UnitSuffix.
 I'm using suffix here, as that is where RDF placed the LanguageTag in the Value, where file extentions reside in file naming conventions, and units are (usually) placed after the number.

 So we gained composability but did we make this a pain in the butt to work with?